 The Christian Church is far too immature, at the present time, for a calling as high as this.
-Therefore God, through the ministries and gifts given to the Body of Christ, is fashioning each victorious saint with the end in view of forming the saints together into one body—a body that can be called in truth “the measure of the stature of the fulness of Christ,” “the fulness of him that filleth all in all” (Ephesians 4:13; 1:23).
+Therefore God, through the ministries and gifts given to the Body of Christ, is fashioning each victorious saint with the end in view of forming the saints together into one body—a body that can be called in truth “the measure of the stature of the fullness of Christ,” “the fullness of him who fills all in all” (Ephesians 4:13; 1:23).

 The gifts of the Holy Spirit are given to the Christian Church, the Body of Christ, so the dwelling place of God, Mount Zion, may be a holy and wholly fit place for the Presence of God.

-When the Lord shall build up Zion, he shall appear in his glory.
+For the LORD shall build up Zion; He shall appear in His glory.
 (Psalms 102:16)

 Spiritual Mount Zion is the Body of Christ.
 Mount Zion of the physical world was one of the hills on which the city of Jerusalem was built.
 It was referred to also as the city of David.
 It was here that David installed the Ark of the Covenant under a tent, amid much rejoicing, while the Tabernacle of the Congregation remained at Gibeon (I Chronicles, Chapters 15 and 16).

 Spiritual Zion is the heavenly Jerusalem, the city of God.
 Zion is the habitation of God, the place of His rest.